martinlindhe/laravel-vue-i18n-generator/README.md

 ## Notices

-The generated file is an ES6 module.
+- The generated file is an ES6 module.

-[Pluralization](http://laravel.com/docs/5.1/localization#pluralization) don't work with vue-i18n
+- One note on [Pluralization](http://laravel.com/docs/5.5/localization#pluralization).
+This used not to work with vue-i18n but as mentioned at [#12](https://github.com/martinlindhe/laravel-vue-i18n-generator/issues/12) they might work since vue-i18n uses the same syntax for separation of singular and plural form as Laravel does.
+So far this is not confirmed.

+  On the other hand it has been tested that pluralization work with vuex-i18n for simple singular / plural forms.
+However, the more sophisticated localization as described [here](https://laravel.com/docs/5.5/localization#pluralization) is not supported since vuex-i18n does not support this.

 # License